JucaRei/ArchInstall/README.md

 # Arch Basic Install Commands-Script

 Remember that the first part of the Arch Linux install is manual, that is you will have to partition, format and mount the disk yourself.
-Install the base packages and make sure to inlcude git so that you can clone the repository in chroot.
+Install the base packages and make sure to include git so that you can clone the repository in chroot.

 A small summary: